scgerkin/C964_Capstone/paper/paper.md

 [^DockerCompose]: [https://docs.docker.com/compose/](https://docs.docker.com/compose/)

 ## Data Analysis
-The data used for training the predictive model has been published for use on Kaggle.com and can be located at https://www.kaggle.com/nih-chest-xrays/data.
+The data used for training the predictive model has been published for use on Kaggle.com and can be located at [https://www.kaggle.com/nih-chest-xrays/data](https://www.kaggle.com/nih-chest-xrays/data).
 It consists of 112,120 distinct chest X-ray images taken both posterior-to-anterior (PA) and anterior-to-posterior (AP).
 Accompanying the images are comma-separated value files containing image metadata, patient diagnostic findings, follow-up information, and non-identifying patient ID numbers.

 This data will be analyzed for outliers, incomplete data, and otherwise unusable data.
 Any data that is determined to be unusable will be excluded from the overall process.
 Metadata will be reformatted and/or reshaped to provide ease of usability.
 Lastly, training a model on image data will require that images are converted to raw number values that can be fed into the model for training.

 ## Project Methodology
 This project will use the Sashimi Waterfall methodology for project development.
 Requirements are well understood and discussed throughout this document in detail.
 These factors make this project a prime candidate for the Waterfall methodology of project development.
-However, as development progresses and constraints are identified, feedback may require revisiting previous stages of development.
+However, as development continues to progress and constraints are identified, feedback may require revisiting previous stages of development.
 The adoption of the Sashimi variation of Waterfall is therefore prudent during the development of this project.
 Further discussion regarding the individual stages of development follow.

 ### Requirements Analysis
 The full requirements of this document will be analyzed for accuracy and understanding prior to any development of the project.
 This document will be modified or appended as necessary during this stage of development.